 This course consists of a series of seminars covering a wide range of topics dealing with current environmental and stewardship issues impacting natural resource management.
 As part of the course, students will gain experience in researching, documenting, and analyzing information and data associated with these current environmental and stewardship issues.
-Prerequisite: Completion of first-year program 2CR / (2,0,0)

-NRFT 211 Forest Measurements III
+Forest Measurements III

 This course covers the practical application of timer cruising in compliance with the BC Forest Service Cruising Manual.
 Students use field data taken from NRFT 131 and compile the data into a comprehensive cruise report by using the manual method to provide an understanding of the compilation procedures, and also by using computer software.
 This course also introduces students to the BC Metric Log Scaling and grading system, and weight scaling procedures.
-Prerequisite: Completion of first-year program